DiegoCorrea/bottleOfMessages/README.md

 4.1.
 Go to Exu Server path: `cd Exu/`
 4.2.
 Create a Schema: `python3.6 schema.py`
 4.3.
 Run the Server: `python3.6 main.py`
+4.4.
+To edit server configs, go to file `config/server.py`.
+And chegan HOW_AM_I configuration
+4.5.
+For change the Default Servers Know, go to `schema.py` and locate the INSERT line 184, 191 and 198.
+And change the configuration for the Default Know servers

 4. Hermes:
 4.1.
 Go to Exu Server path: `cd Hermes/`
 4.2.
 Create a Schema: `python3.6 schema.py`
 4.3.
 Run the Server: `python3.6 main.py`
+4.4.
+To edit server configs, go to file `config/server.py`.
+And chegan HOW_AM_I configuration
+4.5.
+For change the Default Servers Know, go to `schema.py` and locate the INSERT line 184, 191 and 198.
+And change the configuration for the Default Know servers

 4. Thot:
 4.1.
-Go to Exu Server path: `cd Thot/`
+Go to Thot Server path: `cd Thot/`
 4.2.
 Create a Schema: `python3.6 schema.py`
 4.3.
 Run the Server: `python3.6 main.py`
+4.4.
+To edit server configs, go to file `config/server.py`.
+And chegan HOW_AM_I configuration
+4.5.
+For change the Default Servers Know, go to `schema.py` and locate the INSERT line 184, 191 and 198.
+And change the configuration for the Default Know servers

 4. WhatsApp:
 4.1.
-Go to Exu Server path: `cd WhatsApp/`
+Go to WhatsApp Server path: `cd WhatsApp/`
 4.2.
 Create a Schema: `python3.6 schema.py`
 4.3.
 Run the Server: `python3.6 main.py`
+4.4.
+To edit server configs, go to file `config/server.py`.
+And chegan HOW_AM_I configuration
+4.5.
+For change the Default Servers Know, go to `schema.py` and locate the INSERT line 184, 191 and 198.
+And change the configuration for the Default Know servers

-6. Run the Client
+5. Run the Client
-4.1 Go to the Client path: `cd client/`
+5.1.
+Go to the Client path: `cd client/`
-4.2.
+5.3.
+Open the `client.py`, locate the servers configuration on line 22, and edit the name, ip and port, to servers configuration
+5.3.
 Run the Client: `python3.6 client.py`